teiwei2003/cosmos-sdk/docs/ja/run-node/txs.md

         return err
     }

-    // Second round: all signer infos are set, so each signer can sign. sigsV2 = []signing.SignatureV2{}
+   //Second round: all signer infos are set, so each signer can sign.
+    sigsV2 = []signing.SignatureV2{}
     for i, priv := range privs {
         signerData := xauthsigning.SignerData{